Click any question below to get the answers you’re looking for!

 We want to attract playtesters who will be invested in the designers' success and truly engaged in the process.
 Charging for playtester badges decreases the risk that we'll have attendees show up to the event without understanding what they are getting themselves into.
 It can be scary for designers to put a game out in front of strangers for criticism.
 We're looking to foster a friendly and kind community that makes this a little less scary with every playtest.
 Knowing playtesters have paid for access to the event makes us feel more confident telling designers they'll get high-quality playtest feedback.

-There's no reason you can't do both
+There's no reason you can't do both.

-- All attendees are invited to add themselves to the Attendee directory on our website where they can share up to 3 links to their profiles and projects.
+- All attendees are invited to add themselves to the Attendee Directory on our website where they can share up to 3 links to their profiles and projects.
 We keep an archive of past attendees on our site to help everyone stay in touch long after the event.

 - We have 24 hour moderation.
 That means there are 60 straight hours where you'll find a dedicated moderator live on camera to help drum up interest for your game, troubleshoot tech issues, or simply engage in friendly conversation with you.

-- Depending on your working style, quarterly events can serve as a deadline to encourage you to make progress on big projects.
+- Depending on your working style, triannual events can serve as a deadline to encourage you to make progress on big projects.
 Recurring weekly events can make it easy to say "I'll do it next week" several weeks in a row.

 4. Protospiel Online attracts a different crowd than weekly playtests

-The 4 weekends per year we host Protospiel Online are opportunities for the Protospiel community to gather in one place.
+The 3 weekends per year we host Protospiel Online are opportunities for the Protospiel community to gather in one place.
 Although many members of this community are active in a wide range of other online groups, this is their chance to all show up at one coordinated time and place to spend a weekend collaborating together.

-With 3 months to plan and one focused weekend to draw attention to, we can make a concerted effort to bring in new designers and playtesters who don't already frequent existing online communities.
+With 4 months to plan and one focused weekend to draw attention to, we can make a concerted effort to bring in new designers and playtesters who don't already frequent existing online communities.

 One way or the other, even if you regularly attend a weekly online playtesting group, you'll find a wide range of new people who can give you fresh playtesting feedback.